wbreakell/dotfiles/README.md

 `RCRC` being set (`rcup` will symlink the repo's `rcrc` to `~/.rcrc` for future runs of `rcup`).

+The `rcup` command will create symlinks for config files in your home directory.
-You should run `rcup` after pulling a new version of the repository to symlink any new files in the repository.
+You should run this command after pulling a new version of the repository to symlink any new files in the repository:

 ```
 rcup